pingidentity/pingidentity-devops-getting-started/docs/home/portalUpdates.md

 # Recent portal updates
 This page provides details on significant changes to this portal.

+# July 2023

+## Read-only filesystem example and explanation

+Some environments require the use of a read-only filesystem on containers in runtime.
+As our product images mature to better align with this practice, a way to work around the situation with our images as they stand today can be found [here](../reference/readOnlyFilesystem.md).

 # November 2022

 ## Video content is arriving